saltastro/flask-start-setup/README.md

 The generated bundles are put in the directory `app/static/cache`.
 When running the server in test or development mode, the original, individual files rather than the bundles will be included.

 The deploy script automatically generates the bundles on the production server, rather than relying on them being created on the fly when a page is requested.
-This implies that you *don't* have to give the web user write access to the cache directory.
+This implies that you *don't* have to give the web user write access to the bundle directory.
+That user still needs write access to the directory `app/static/.webassets_cache`, though, and the deploy script takes care of that.

 Some care must be taken when it comes to unit tests.
 If the Flask-Assets environment is defined as a global variable, running more than one unit test may result in multiple registration of the same bundle, which results in an error of the form